vinhphuctadang/XTerm/README.md

 ```

-    if succeed, the kernel-HNhu- should return a json message:
+    if succeed, the kernel-XTerm- should return a json message:
 ```
     {
       "type":"response"